projectacrn/acrn-hypervisor/doc/reference/hardware.rst

 If an XML file is not provided by project ACRN for your board, we recommend you use the board inspector tool to generate an XML file specifically for your board.
-Refer to the :ref:`acrn_configuration_tool` for more details on using the board inspector tool.
+Refer to :ref:`board_inspector_tool` for more details on using the board inspector tool.